 As less uranium was required post-Fukushima, exploration companies and miners curtailed their production, because even though capacity was there, demand was not.
-Uranium is currently in a long-term structural supply deficit as idle mines wait for the spot price to reach the point where they can resume their operations.
-This has been exacerbated by the pandemic which forced Cameco, the world's second largest producer, to close every one of its uranium mines in Canada, while the US produced zero uranium in 2020.
+Uranium is now in a long-term structural supply deficit as idle mines wait for the spot price to reach the point where they can resume their operations.
+This was exacerbated by the pandemic which forced Cameco, the world's second largest producer, to close every one of its uranium mines in Canada, while the US produced zero uranium in 2020.
 Primary supply will not reach previous levels even when the spot price exceeds incentive levels as idle mines take 12-18 months to restart due to government approvals, safety checks, capital, workers, and machinery all needs to be reengaged.
+In addition, exploring, permitting, developing, and putting into production a new mine can take as long as ten years.